-In practice, a trust that is "managed by" a Trust and Company Service Provider (TCSP), or any other Financial Institution, will be an Investment Entity under the IGA definition.
+In practice, a trust that is "managed by" a Trust and Company Service Provider (TCSP), or any other Financial Institution, will be an Investment Entity, unless it generates less than 50% of its gross income from under the IGA definition.
 If the trust is to use the US Treasury Regulation or CRS definitions then the trust must also satisfy the financial assets test as defined in 3.9.
 A trust may also be an Investment Entity if it otherwise qualifies as an Investment Entity as defined in 3.9.
 Otherwise it will be an NFFE and its activity will determine whether it is a Passive or Active NFFE.

-When using the US Treasury Regulation or CRS definitions of an Investment entity, in determining whether a trust's gross income is primarily attributable to Financial Assets, it is important to consider the underlying source of the income.
+In the using the US Treasury Regulation or CRS definitions of an Investment entity, in determining whether a trust's gross income is primarily attributable to Financial Assets, it is important to consider the underlying source of the income.
 For example, while a real estate trust may hold its property through companies and so receives its income in the form of dividends, the underlying activity is property holding which is not a financial asset for this purpose.
 The trust would not be an Investment Entity in this case.

 The status of any trust that is not managed by a TCSP or another Financial Institution will be determined by its activity.
-It could still be a Financial Institution or a Passive or Active NFFE.
+It could still be an Investment Entitya Financial Institution or a Passive or Active NFFE.